-By using a similar method, we are considering the idea to perform other dedicated experiments at LNGS which will allow for 1 - 2 orders of magnitude further improvement on the collapse rate parameter λ .
+By using a similar method, we are considering the idea to perform other dedicated experiments at LNGS which will allow for 1 - 2 orders of magnitude further improvement on the collapse models parameters.
+Related with this, in 2020 Dr. C. Curceanu won an FQXi grant.

-4.1 Workshops organization
+4.1 Workshop organization

-In 2019 the following event related to the physics of VIP, and, more generally, to quantum mechanics, was organized:
+In 2020 the following event related to the physics of VIP, and, more generally, to quantum mechanics, was organized:

 Is Quantum theory exact?
-From quantum foundations to quantum applications, LNF-INFN, 23-27 September 2019.
+Exploring Quantum Boundaries, LNF-INFN, online, 10-11 December 2020.

-5 Activities in 2020
+5 Activities in 2021

-In 2020 we will be in data taking with VIP-2 at LNGS-INFN.
+In 2021 we will be in data taking with VIP-2 at LNGS-INFN.
 The previous data analysis will be finalized and published.
 We shall also perform measurements with closed systems (no current) for testing Quantum Gravity models.
-We will, as well, continue the studies on fundamental physics, in particular on the collapse model by measurements of X rays spontaneously emitted in the continuous spontaneous localization (CSL) model.
+We will, as well, continue the studies on fundamental physics, in particular on the collapse model by measurements of X rays spontaneously emitted in the continuous spontaneous localization (CSL) and gravity-related collapse models.